vileppanen/cypress-example/README.md

 ### functional

-This folder inhabits functional ui tests, to demonstrate how certain aspects of an app structure can be verified.
+This folder inhabits functional UI tests, to demonstrate how certain aspects of an app structure can be verified.
 However, as this might grow cumbersome to maintain in the long run and with larger projects, verifying layout changes and breakages might be more useful to do with visual validation.

+More useful is to provide functional tests for verifying the UI workflow.

 ### visual